okeyubah/okeyubah.github.io/_posts/2021-06-28-arithmetic.md

 The arithmetic operators shown above are 1) the plus sign as addition operator, 2) the asterisk sign as multiplication operator, 3) the hyphen as subtraction operator, and 4) the forward slash as division operator.

+9 divided by 3 above will give you a predictable result: 3.
+But 7 divided by 4 will surprise you: 1.
+It turns out that in 7/4, Java will only tell you how many times 4 goes into 7: once.
+At the end of this division operation, the remainder (3) is simply discarded.

-But wait a minute, one operator is missing, as any Java programmer will tell you.
-It has to do with the remainder, after a division operation.
-It is called the modulus operator, as shown below:
+Java has a different operator that tells you what this remainder is.
+It is called the modulus (or modulo) operator, as shown below:

-7 % 3
+7 % 4

-The above operation is not trying to find out how many times 3 goes into 7.
-Rather, the modulus operation above is concerned with the remainder after you try to divide 7 by 3.
+The above operation does not seek to determine how many times 4 goes into 7.
+Rather, it is concerned with determining what value remains, if any, after you try to divide 7 by 4.
-The answer is 1, since 7 divided by 3 leaves us with 1 as remainder.
+The answer is 3, since 7 divided by 4 leaves 3 as remainder.
 Remember that the only question we want answered here is "What is the remainder after the division operation?"
-Try the same operation, this time using 6 instead of 7, as shown below:
+Try the same operation, this time using 8 instead of 7, as shown below:

-6 % 3
+8 % 4

-What is the result of this operation?
+What is the result of this latest modulo operation?